uhi22/invacare-g50-investigations/readme.md

 ## Progress

+### 2024-10-15: STM32 simulates the UCM and the SLM

+Simulating the UCM and the ServoLightModule, the STM32 is able to control the motor speed directly.

 ### 2024-10-11: STM32 as UCM-replacement controls all functionality

 The STM32 as UCM replacement controls a lot of functionality: